 covers a portion of the personnel costs for the advocacy team.

-promotes the goals of civic education and, at the same time,
+LRE promotes the goals of civic education and enhances

-Programming includes Mock Trial, We the People, LawForKids.org and
+Mock Trial, We the People, LawForKids.org and Youth Court.

-only learn the value of becoming a positive contributor to
+Students learn the value of becoming a positive contributor to

-society,

-but also gain knowledge from the attorneys and judges who
+society and gain knowledge from the lawyers who participate.